Frequently Asked Questions

 Will financial aid cover the added expenses of Early Fall Start?

 If you have applied for, and been awarded financial aid for the coming academic year, you may file a revision request with the Financial Aid Office showing the increased costs arising from your participation in Early Fall Start.
-The form is available from the Financial Aid Office, 105 Schmitz Hall or on the web.
+The form is available from the Financial Aid Office, 105 Schmitz Hall, or on the web.
 If you are interested in an Early Fall Start Exploration seminar, please visit the Exploration Seminar financial aid information page for details.
-When the Financial Aid Office receives your form they will determine if they can add additional money (most likely student or parent loans) to your financial aid award.
+When the Financial Aid Office receives your request they will determine if they can add additional money (most likely student or parent loans) to your financial aid award.

 Student Health Insurance